 Leadership and Choices: Then and Now

-Throughout history, the choices made by leaders and individuals have often shaped the course of events, leaving indelible imprints on societies and future generations.
-Recent initiatives by NGOs such as the Sousa Mendez Foundation and Lockdown University have brought captivating narratives to the forefront, illuminating the intersection of leadership and decisions, both past and present.
-These initiatives include talks, film screenings, and historical explorations, offering profound insights into the complexities of power, compassion, and ethical responsibilities.
+Throughout history, the choices made by leaders and individuals have shaped the course of events, leaving lasting imprints on societies and future generations.
+Reflecting on these choices, I’m struck by how recent initiatives, like those from the Sousa Mendes Foundation and Lockdown University, bring these powerful narratives into our lives.
+Through talks, film screenings, and historical explorations, these organizations illuminate the profound complexities of power, compassion, and ethical responsibilities—timeless themes that resonate deeply with me.

 John Loftus: Unraveling CIA Archives and Hidden Narratives

-The video reveals how, despite the U.S. government appropriating the Thyssen bank in New York in 1942, the family’s wealth endured through strategic transfers, cover-ups, and the efforts of their American lawyer, Foster Dulles, post-war.
-While wealth often correlates with increased power, the Thyssen family prioritized preserving their assets over leveraging them for ethical political influence.
+What struck me most was how, despite the U.S. government seizing the Thyssen bank in New York in 1942, the family’s wealth endured through strategic transfers and cover-ups, aided by their American lawyer, Foster Dulles.
+It’s a chilling reminder that wealth often correlates with increased power but doesn’t always translate into ethical leadership.

 Obligations of Kingship in Israel